CleanCut/green/README-pypi.rst

 - **Powerful** - Multi-target + auto-discovery.
 - **Traditional** - Use the normal ``unittest`` classes and methods for your unit tests.
 - **Descriptive** - Four verbosity levels, from just dots to full docstring output.
+- **Convenient** - Bash-completion and ZSH-completion of options and test targets.
 - **Thorough** - Built-in, optional integration with `coverage`_
 - **Modern** - Supports Python 2.7, 3.3, 3.4, and `PyPy`_
 - **Portable** - Completely supports OS X, Linux, and BSDs (and maybe Windows).